creanero/beamModelTester/comparison_module/interactive_mode.md

 ## Animation/3D Effects Menu <a name="3_anim_menu"></a>
 From this menu, the user can select options for animating the data or plotting it as a 3-d graph

 ![Animation/3D Effects menu](/images/interactive_snips/icm_3_anim_menu.PNG)

+Type 1 to set how 3-variable graphs are plotted [(animated or 3d colour/contour plots)](#3_1_anim_colour_menu)\
+Type 2 to set the [Frame Rate](#3_2_anim_frame_rate_menu) for animated plots\
 Type 0 to return to the [Main menu](#MainMenu)

 ### Animation/3D Selection Menu <a name="3_1_anim_colour_menu"></a>
+From this menu, the user can select how 3-variable graphs are plotted.
+They may be plotted as 3-d colour plots, with colour schemes selected based on the data to be plotted, as animated 2-d graphs where time is used to represent the third variable or as 3-d contour plots.

 ![Animation/3D Selection menu](/images/interactive_snips/icm_3_1_anim_colour_menu.PNG)

+Type 1 to plot 3-d colour graphs\
+Type 2 to plot animated graphs where time represents itself (or orientation when time is not plotted)\
+Type 3 to plot animated graphs where time represents frequency\
+Type 4 to plot 3-d contour graphs

+Type 0 to return to the [Cropping Menu](#1_crop_menu)

 ### Frame Rate Menu <a name="3_2_anim_frame_rate_menu"></a>
+From this menu, the user can enter the frame rate per second for any animated plots generated.
+If there are no animated plots, this value will be ignored.
+By default, the frame rate is 60FPS.
+If the frame rate exceeds the capability of the device used to generate it, the frame rate will be maximised.

 ![Frame Rate menu](/images/interactive_snips/icm_3_2_anim_frame_rate_menu.PNG)

+The user enters their preferred frame rate and then presses enter

 ## Target/Location Menu <a name="4_coords_menu"></a>
 From this menu, the user can select what a Target or Observing Site